NicTool/dns-resource-record/README.md

 This module intends to import and export wholly RFC compliant DNS resource records.
 If you discover a way to pass an invalid DNS record through this library, please [raise an issue](https://github.com/msimerson/dns-resource-record/issues).

-## SUPPORTED RECORDS

-Look in the `rr` directory for an up-to-date list.
-This module intends to include support for all current (ie, not officially deprecated) DNS RRs **and** all RRs that are in active use on the internet.

-PRs are welcome, especially PRs with tests.

 ## USAGE

 ### SOA